crasberies/ambientgenerator/README.md

 # ambientgenerator
-A Max/MSP project that allows the user to create and generate drones and ambiences for visual media.
+A Max/MSP project that allows the user to create and generate drones and ambiences.

 To use this project, you do not need to own Max 8.
 I hope you find it useful and fun in any way; whether on its own or in conjunction with other visual media!